JuliaPhylo/PhyloNetworks.jl/docs/src/man/expecteddata.md

 We show here some functionalities to calculate data expected from a given network, or observed in data.
-To calculate expectations under a given network, this network needs to have branch lengths and γ inheritances at hybrids.
+To calculate expectations under a network, this network's edges need to have branch lengths and γ inheritance values.

 We use 2 example networks in this section:
 `net0` without reticulations (a tree) and